How to List on the MLS Without a Realtor

 Due to their size, national services offer more standardized processes and comprehensive listing packages.
 In comparison, local agents may provide a personalized experience and offer valuable local connections to help you find a buyer even though they may not represent you as a seller.

-2. Choosing a package
+2. Choose a package

 Most flat fee listing services offer more comprehensive packages if you want to spend more.
 While aiming for the lowest price may seem like a good choice, higher-priced options tend to include features that make your listing more desirable.